fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     </p>

     <p>
-    We use 02-2023 vintage for training and hyperparameter tuning, while we use the last month in each vintage from 03-2023 to 02-2024 for testing.
-Our approach is different from the one used in <a href="#references">[2]</a>, where the same vintage (01-2016) is used for both training and testing.
-In our view, our approach allows us to evaluate the model in a more realistic scenario, as on a given month we forecast next month's inflation using as input the data available on that month, without taking into account any ex-post adjustment that could be applied to the data in the future.
+    We use all vintages from 2025-01 to 2024-02 for our analysis.
+On each month, we train the model using the data in the vintage released on that month, and generate the forecast for the next month.
+We then compare the forecast to the data in the vintage released on the subsequent month.
+    As in <a href="#references">[2]</a>, we use as features the first 4 principal components and the first 4 lags of all time series.
     </p>

     <img